PretendoNetwork/TVii-wuhb/README.md

-# TVii-wuhb
+# Nintendo TVii-wuhb
-Launch TVii from the homescreen using Aroma
+Launch Nintendo TVii from the Wii U Menu using Aroma